jennifernha/Microsoft-Movie-Analysis/README.md

 # Microsoft Movie Analysis
 **Author**: Jennifer Ha
 ## Overview
 This analysis project explores trends in film business to provide Microsoft with actionable recommendations as they want to enter this business as well. we will review data sets from TheNumbers.com and IMDb to determine when Microsoft should release a movie, which types of genres to consider, and whom to recruit.
-The methodology includes filtering, and joining and visualizing data sets to show different trends in ROI.
+The methodology includes grouping, filtering, and joining and visualizing data sets to show different trends in ROI.
 The result shows higher ROI when Mystery, Horror, and Animation movies are released in May-July, and November-December.
 I recommend Microsoft to partner with lists of Top 10 actors and directors in those genres, and release movies during the summer (May-July) or holiday season (Nov-Dec).
 ***
 ## Business Problem
 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don’t know anything about creating movies.